-There’s lots you can do to make your garden welcoming to breeding birds, including putting up a nest box, making sure that there are plenty of materials that they can use to build a nest and supplying a plenty amount of food.
+There are lots of things you can do to make your garden welcoming to breeding birds.
+Activities can include putting up a nest box, making sure that there are materials for them to build a nest with, and supplying a plentiful amount of food.

 Here are our top tips for attracting breeding birds to your garden and keeping them safe throughout the season:

-- Position a nest box on a tree or post in the autumn, well away from predators
+- Position a nest box in a tree or on a post in the autumn, well away from any predators

-- Don’t cut hedges, shrubs or trees between March and June as this is when nests will be most vulnerable
+- Don’t cut hedges, shrubs or trees between March and June – this is when nests will be most vulnerable

-- Provide a plenty supply of nest-making materials from February onwards, such as leaves, moss, hair, pet fur and small twigs and sticks
+- Provide plenty of nest-making materials from February onwards; these can include leaves, moss, hair, pet fur and small twigs and sticks

-- Feed birds on a daily basis, with foods that are suitable for nesting and young birds.
-Our Peckish Nesting and Young Bird seed mix is perfect as it contains Calvita, a vitamin and mineral supplement high in Calcium to encourage strong egg shells, bones and beaks.
+- Feed birds on a daily basis with food that’s suitable for nesting and young birds.
+Our Peckish Nesting and Young Bird Seed Mix is perfect as it contains Calvita, a vitamin and mineral supplement high in Calcium to encourage strong eggshells, bones and beaks.

-- Resist the urge to take a peak at the eggs, watch from a distance to keep birds relaxed, happy and healthy
+- Resist the urge to take a peek at the eggs; watch from a distance to keep birds relaxed, happy and healthy